STAN-js/STAN/README.md

 What will you gain
 ----
 For less then 30 lines of code you will get:
+- Unlike other 'short' template engines - this one can be used in real project :)
 - First class support of JavaScript inside of templates
 - Ability to call any JS function or JS librery
 - DOM access while rendering template ( so you can add some crazyness to your templates )